-Use this 14-day symptom tracker (on page 2) to keep track of your symptoms each day and make note of any new or worsening symptoms.
 Contact your primary care provider if symptoms worsen or if you have questions, and call 911 immediately for any medical emergencies.

 Download the attached handout for more information on what to do for positive and negative COVID-19 test results.Download handout

 If you would like to get tested or have questions about COVID-19, contact Marshfield Clinic Health System’s Nurse Line at 844-342-6276.